reillytilbury/coppafish/docs/method.md

+The coppafish pipeline is separated into distinct sections.
+Some of these are for image pre-processing (scale, extract, filter), image alignment (register, stitch) and spot detection/gene calling (find spots, call spots, orthogonal matching pursuit).
+Below, each section is given in chronological order.

 ## Scale

 Computes a scale factor for sequencing images and the anchor round.
 These numbers are typically between 1 and 10.
 All